 FACES implements the University of Family Learning (UFL), which provides families of students of all ages with educational resources and support.
 There are over 100 UFL classes in four focus areas: parents as teaching partners; navigating the school system; involvement, leadership and advocacy; and promoting wellness and development.
-Classes will be offered in digital/virtual formats and, when possible, at the 10 Family Engagement Centers, CCSD school sites.
-For times and locations, check the UFL calendar at faces.ccsd.net and/or contact your child's school.
+Classes will be offered in digital/virtual formats and, when possible, in-person at the 10 Family Engagement Centers, CCSD schools, and other community sites.
+In addition, FACES offers over 50 on-demand informational videos accessible at any time.
+For videos, event times, and locations, check faces.ccsd.net or contact the student's school.